 And the surest-fire way to demonstrate that is to have the exact same job title that they’re hiring for.
 For example, if the recruiter is looking for a “Front End Developer” and your resume lists that identical title, you’re golden.

-A big company recruiter is likely to give you the benefit of the doubt when reviewing your bullets because they need to find diamonds in the rough in order to meet their quotas (100 engineer hires this quarter!).
+A big company recruiter is likely to give you the benefit of the doubt when reviewing your bullet points because they need to find diamonds in the rough in order to meet their quotas (100 engineer hires this quarter!).
 Whereas a startup recruiter, tasked with finding only the one perfect candidate, has the luxury of passing anyone who’s not crystal clear.